-0-9 hours
+Foreign Language: 0-9 hours

-Elementary French I 3
+FREN 1001 Elementary French I 3

-Elementary French II 3
+FREN 1002 Elementary French II 3

-Intermediate French I 3
+FREN 2001 Intermediate French I 3

-Intermediate French II 3
+FREN 2002 Intermediate French II 3

-Elementary Spanish I 3
+SPAN 1001 Elementary Spanish I 3

-Elementary Spanish II 3
+SPAN 1002 Elementary Spanish II 3

-Intermediate Spanish I 3
+SPAN 2001 Intermediate Spanish I 3

-Intermediate Spanish II 3
+SPAN 2002 Intermediate Spanish II 3

-Elementary French II Intermediate French I Intermediate French II Elementary Spanish I Elementary Spanish II Intermediate Spanish I

-^{}NOTE: Students completing either Elementary I foreign language course to satisfy a College Preparatory Curriculum (CPC) requirement from high school cannot use this same course to satisfy a degree requirement.
+NOTE: Students completing either Elementary I foreign language course to satisfy a College Preparatory Curriculum (CPC) requirement from high school cannot use this same course to satisfy a degree requirement.
 An Elementary I course taken in a different language can be used to satisfy degree requirements.

+East Georgia College

-TEACHER EDUCATION
+TEACHER EDUCATION - · · · · · ·

-Advising Division: Social Science

-Total - 18 hours
+Advising Division: Social Scie Total - 18 hours

-NOTE: To be admitted into an undergraduate educator preparation program within the University System of Georgia: 1) students must earn a minimum cumulative GPA of 2.5 on all attempted hours in the System core curriculum in areas A-F, as required for teacher preparation.
-2) Students must have passed the Regents' Test.
-3) Students must have passed PRAXIS I. 4) Receiving institutions may establish higher admission requirements.
+must earn a minimum cumulative GF rrgraduate educator preparation program within the University PA of 2.5 on all attempted hours in the System core curriculum Ist have passed the Regents' Test.
+3) Students must have pa nission requirements. in areas A-F, as required for

-Required: 9 hours rtequired.
-9 110013
+Required: 9 hours

 EDUC 2131 Introduction to Education 3

 PSYC 2103 Human Growth and Development 3

-SPED 2130 Identification and Instruction of Exceptional 3
+SPED 2130 Identification and Instruction of Exceptional Learners 3

-Learners

-Guided Electives: 9 hours

-NOTE: Because schools of education vary widely in their requirements, the decision about which courses to take to complete this 9 hour Guided Elective component must be made in consultation with the advisor and be dependent on the requirements of the institution to which the student plans to transfer.
+on vary widely in their requirements, the decision about which ist be made in consultation with the advisor and be dependent to transfer.

 Early Childhood

+Choose one:

-MATH 1121
+MATH 1121 Introduction to Statistics 3

-C hr 0 20 \sim n • H ນບະ se U п e

 MATH 2031 Mathematics for Teachers 3

 Choose two:

-ART 1010 Drawing I 3

-ART 1011 Drawing II 3
+ART 1010/1011 Drawing I/II 3

 ART 1020 Two Dimensional Design/Color Theory 3

-Color Theory 3

 ART 1030 Three Dimensional Design 3

 ART 1100 Introduction to Art 3

 ART 2040 Watercolor 3

 ART 2060 Pottery 3

 ART 2100 Art History 3

 MUSC 1100 Introduction to Music 3

-PHED 2021 Games and Activities for Preschool and 3
+PHED 2021 Games and Activities for Pre/Elem Children 3

-SOCI 1101 Elementary Children 3

-30011101 Introduction to Sociology 3
+SOCI 1101 Introduction to Sociology 3

-Introduction to Statistics
+Health and Physical Educatio n

+BIOL 2511 Anatomy and Physiology I 4

+BIOL 2512 Anatomy and Physiology II 4

+PHED 2011 Intro to Health, Phys Ed and Recreation 1

 Middle Grades

-Coursework in one or more of the concentration areas (science, math, language arts, social studies) from Area A, B, C, D, and/or E.
+r more of the concentration areas (science, math, Area A, B, C, D, and/or E. language arts,

 Special Education

 Choose three:

-General Psychology 3
+PSYC 1101 General Psychology 3

-Psychological Adjustment 3
+PSYC 2101 Psychological Adjustment 3

-Introduction to Sociology 3
+SOCI 1101 Introduction to Sociology 3

-Social Problems 3
+SOCI 1160 Social Problems 3

 Introduction to Marriage and Family 3

-Psychological Adjustment Introduction to Sociology Social Problems
+minouucion to manage and Family 0

-NOTE: If PSYC 1101 and SOCI 1101 are not taken in Area E, they must be taken in Area F. If one or both courses are taken in Area E, students may choose from the following list of courses to complete the required 9 hours of guided electives.
+NOTE: If PSYC 1101 and SOCI 1 101 are not taken in Area E, they must be taken in Area F. I f one or both courses are taken i

-Speech Pathology

-Choose any nine hours to support the major.
+Speech Pathology Choose any nine hours to support the major.
 Students should consult with their advisor and consider the requirements of the school to which they intend to transfer.